kkao99/In-and-Out-Tracker/README.md

 ## Getting Started
-The following instruction can get you a copy of the application.
+The following instruction can get you a copy of the project.

 ### Prerequisites
 You will need python installed on your machine.